Dominic Smith Player Props: Nationals vs. Rays

 Rays Pitching Rankings (2022)

-- The Rays allowed 172 total home runs last season (1.1 per game) to rank 15th in baseball.
+- Rays pitchers combined to allow 172 total home runs at a clip of 1.1 per game (15th in baseball).

-- Fleming will take the mound to start for the Rays, his first this season.
+- McClanahan (1-0) gets the starting nod for the Rays, his second this season.

-- The 26-year-old southpaw last appeared Wednesday, Oct.
-5 against the Boston Red Sox, when he started and went 4 2/3 innings.
+- The left-hander last pitched on Thursday against the Detroit Tigers, when he threw six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.